TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 =============

 Sometimes it is useful to have a data type similar to the Pascal "record" or C "struct", bundling together a few named data items.
-An empty class definition will do nicely::
+An empty kundi definition will do nicely::

-   class Employee:
+   kundi Employee:
        pass

    john = Employee()  # Create an empty employee record